Maradox/osmdroid-wiki/Modular-Tile-Provider-Architecture.md

 # Modular Tile Provider Architecture

+Note: This article has a number of UML diagrams that were generated during the site generation process circa Oct 2017.
+They may be out of date or inaccurate.
+For the most up to date graphs, see the osmdroid javadocs.

 ## Introduction

 osmdroid has a modular and extensible tile provider architecture that allows tiles to be provided from a number of sources including online sources, local archive sources, and file store sources.